 Hot topics get attention: Speakers offering speeches on trending topics are more likely to get chosen.
 That’s because timely or provocative topics will attract attendees’ attention.
 When submitting your speaker submission, include information that helps you and your topic stand out from the crowd.

-Keep blogging: One of the best ways to land speaking engagements is to blog.
+Keep blogging: One of the best ways to land speaking engagements is to demonstrate your legal expertise through blogging.
 People who write about specific subjects consistently and intelligently will, over time, be increasingly regarded as thought leaders.
 Once you have established yourself as a unique and vital voice, speaking opportunities are much easier to come by.
 Not blogging yet?
 Here are some ways for you to get started.

 Follow up after your submission: Most often people will send in their abstracts, sit back and wait for a response.
 Follow up and persistence can be the difference between getting selected and having your topic moved to the bottom of the pile.
 A simple phone call a few days after you send in your proposal can ensure that you won’t be forgotten.